jsmith628/stack-stack/README.md

 Obviously this is similar to [`smallvec`](https://github.com/servo/rust-smallvec), the main distinguishing aspect being to have no heap allocation and to use modern `const` generics.
-Frankly, you should just use `smallvec`, it's great work.
+Frankly, you should probably just use `smallvec`, the devs did great work.
 I just wanted something a little closer to my design preferences, and it was a fun weekend project.

 # Example